infoshareacademy/jfddl6-testyourself-app/README.md

-The application can be fount on [click](http://app.test-yourself.surge.sh/)
+The application can be found on [click](http://app.test-yourself.surge.sh/)

 Running test is not supported yet.